mattstauffer/makeItCraft/README.md

 ## Notes

  * The current version of this installer is for Apache and chmods 774.
 To learn more about how to make this work with non-Apache servers, or to customize your Apache settings, check out the [docs][1].
- * The current verison of this installer does not create your database or set up your hosts file.
+ * The current version of this installer does not create your database or set up your hosts file.
 It just downloads your files and `chmods` them.
 The rest is up to you.

 ## Instructions - alias
 The easiest way to run the installer is to just create a blank directory for your new site, CD into it, and then copy the following line and run it from your terminal.